 However, we have also shown that the combinatorial structure of the Tribonacci word does not fall within this framework, and a fully non-computer-assisted proof that its $2$-binomial complexity coincides with its subword complexity is still missing.
 In this direction, even a non-computer-assisted proof that the $k$-binomial complexity of the Tribonacci word coincides with its subword complexity for some $k\geq 3$ would already be of interest.

-We recall that, more generally, Lejeune, Rigo and Rosenfeld conjectured that the $2$-binomial complexity of any Arnoux-Rauzy word is equal to its subword complexity.
+We recall that, more generally, Lejeune, Rigo and Rosenfeld conjectured that the $2$-binomial complexity of any Arnoux--Rauzy word is equal to its subword complexity.
 Some modest numerical experiments carried out by the author of this paper agreed with this conjecture.

-\begin{proposition} Up to length $n=99$, each factor of an Arnoux-Rauzy word generated by a periodic directive sequence with period at most $5$ is alone in its $2$-binomial class (for a definition of directive sequence, see for instance the proposition in \cite[Section~2]{AR91}). \end{proposition}
+\begin{proposition} Up to length $n=99$, each factor of an Arnoux--Rauzy word generated by a periodic directive sequence with period at most $5$ is alone in its $2$-binomial class (for a definition of directive sequence, see for instance the proposition in \cite[Section~2]{AR91}). \end{proposition}

-Since Arnoux-Rauzy words are themselves a generalization of Sturmian words, this raises the following open questions.
+Since Arnoux--Rauzy words are themselves a generalization of Sturmian words, this raises the following open questions.

 \begin{question} Is there a natural class of words that can be seen as a \emph{genuine generalization of Sturmian words}, for which the $2$-binomial complexity of at least one (resp. all) of its elements differs from its subword complexity? \end{question}